drinkbeer/CodingQuestion/design/Friendship.md

 ## API Design

 ```
-getConnections()  -  sorted list of 1st degree friends
+getConnections()  -  sorted list of 1st degree friends.
+I think it's O(1) Time Complexity.
 ```

 ```
 getSharedConnection(X, Y)  - get the sorted connection list of X, Y, and do intersection, and return result.
+Time: O(N) by doing the intersection of X, and Y's connection list.
 ```

 ```
 getDistance    -  input is source member ID and a set of destination member IDs, then returns the network distance between the source to destination up to 3 degrees.
+Using BFS will be O(N^2) Time complexity.
 ```

 ## Database Design